deeedob/thesis/content/10_introduction.md

 integration tasks.
 The primary ambition of this work revolves around bridging the gap between the two distinct realms of audio plugins and Qt GUIs.
 However, it's imperative to note that this research doesn't aim to deliver a universal, cross-platform solution.
-The focus remains steadfast on the Linux platform, ensuring compatibility and support for both X11 and Wayland protocols.
+The development focuses on Linux, ensuring compatibility and support for both X11 and Wayland protocols.
 By confining the research to this scope, the study seeks to delve deeper into the intricacies and nuances of the integration process, ensuring a robust and effective methodology.